Cleanup begins in soggy Northeast as Henri plods back to sea

-Downpours, flooding and even tornadoes were possible Monday in New England, where officials fretted that just a few more inches would be a back-breaker following a summer of record rainfall.

-With rain still falling off and on, but with the sun finally peeking through at times, residents in parts of the Northeast turned to cleaning up.

-The smell of sewage filled the air in Rossmoor, a senior community in New Jersey, as residents returned to soaked homes and possessions.
-The are remained under a flood warning until midnight.
+The smell of sewage filled the air as residents of Rossmoor, a retirement community in central New Jersey's Monroe Township, returned to soaked homes and ruined possessions after Henri turned their streets into rivers.

-Roseann and John Kiernan said they'd have to likely toss their appliances, tear up walls and carpets and replace their ruined car after their house filled with nearly 2 feet of water on Sunday, leaving them without power.
+Roseann and John Kiernan said they’d have to likely toss their appliances, tear up walls and carpets and replace their car after their house filled with nearly 2 feet of water on Sunday.

-Dolores Hebert recalled being ferried to safety by boat with her dog and cat as 8 inches of rain fell and water surged through the streets.

-“I was sleeping and when I woke up, it was up to my knees,” said Hebert, 76, as she stood by a front door bearing 18-inch-high watermarks.
+“This is what we were left with.
+Nothing, nothing,” lamented Roseann Kiernan.
+“They told us that everything has to go.”

-A few miles away in Jamesburg, the whirring of portable pumps split the air on the main street, which suffered extensive flooding.
+A few miles away from Monroe, the whirring of portable pumps split the air on the main street in Jamesburg, another hard-hit New Jersey community.

 Luke Becker, co-owner of the Four Boys ice cream stand, said nearly 4 feet of water rushed into the shop, dislodging a tall cooler and leaving 3 inches of mud behind.